rajeshwarpatlolla/TimePickerForIonicFramework/README.md

 All you need to do is just pass the Epoch time to the 'ng-model' and call the function on 'ng-click'.

-##Follow the steps mentioned below.
+##Follow the below mentioned steps.

 1) First, install Node.js.